ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <p>They are linked via connections.
 These can be direct or latent.
 Direct connections are obvious.
 Latent ones are sudden inspirations between seemingly unrelated things.
 The idea is to build up a dense, well-connected network of things in your head.</p>

+Lastly, latent connections.
+These are connections formed by thinking deeply about simple things.
+Asking yourself 'what really this thing is'.

 <blockquote>
 <p>There are moments where you <i>put something together</i> and realize this is how the story has to go.</p>
 </blockquote>